Ukraine's leader warns war will cost Russia for generations

 “We have not had unity like this for a long time,” Putin told the cheering crowd.

 The rally took place as Russia has faced heavier-than-expected losses on the battlefield and increasingly authoritarian rule at home.
-The event was surrounded by suspicions it was a Kremlin-manufactured display of patriotism.
-Russian police have detained thousands of people from protests of Russia’s invasion of Ukraine.
+Russian police have detained thousands of antiwar protesters.

+Fighting raged on multiple fronts in Ukraine more than three weeks after Russia’s Feb.
+24 invasion.

+The northwest Kyiv suburbs of Bucha, Hostomel, Irpin and Moshchun were under fire on Saturday, the Kyiv regional administration reported.
+The city of Slavutich, located 165 kilometers (103 miles) north of the capital was “completely isolated,” the administration said.

-“I can say that we have lost this economic giant,” Denysenko said in televised remarks.
-“In fact, one of the largest metallurgical plants in Europe is actually being destroyed.”
+“One of the largest metallurgical plants in Europe is actually being destroyed,” Denysenko said in televised remarks.

 The Russian military reported Saturday that it has used its latest hypersonic missile for the first time in combat.
 A spokesman for the Russian Defense Ministry, Maj.
 Gen. Igor Konashenkov, said Kinzhal missiles destroyed an underground warehouse storing Ukrainian missiles and aviation ammunition in the western Ivano-Frankivsk region of Ukraine.